 Even if you were just handling someone else’s money with the best intentions, things might not always work out as you want them to.

 White collar crimes happen in financial activities when there is an allegation of fraudulent taking.
-If you’re facing white collar crime charges, it’s in your interest to know what these are, what you can do about them, and how an Oklahoma City white collar crime lawyer can help protect your future.
+If you’re facing white collar crime charges, it’s in your interest to know what these are, what you can do about them, and how an Oklahoma City white collar defense lawyer can help protect your future.
+Call AMA Law today to speak with one of our knowledgeable criminal defense attorneys.

 What Are White Collar Crimes?